 When schedule optimization software groups together jobs that are close to one another and sends the closest qualified plumber, you save on fuel and maintenance costs for your service trucks.
 Users of software that includes a dynamic scheduling feature see a 15% reduction in total travel costs—and also a 10% improvement in their first-time fix rate, which means they also save money by not having to return to fix a failed job.

 You already know that schedule optimization software saves your technicians’ time by creating more efficient routes.
 Well, it also saves you time since you won’t have to do scheduling or route optimization manually or using ineffective, cumbersome software solutions.
 In fact, businesses that use the Intelligent Scheduling feature in Commusoft save 10 hours managing schedules each month—per technician!

 You stress less.

 No more freaking out when a customer cancels a service call or a technician goes home sick.
-Schedule optimization software can not only create efficient work schedules and routes, but it can also adapt when changes happen.
+Schedule optimization software can do more than create efficient work schedules and routes, but it can also adapt when changes happen.
 The software will reshuffle the schedule and then notify all the technicians of the changes.